 Just as parks and green spaces provide us with real-world sanctuary, so too they inspire us in the literary world.
 From fictional spaces dreamt up in the depths of our creative imaginations to tangible locations that we visit, know and love, you can find green spaces as cherished parts of bookshelves everywhere.

-To mark World Book Day, here is a celebration of just ten of the many works that showcase everything we love about our local parks and green spaces.
+Here is a celebration of just ten of the many works that showcase everything we love about our local parks and green spaces.

 As in real life where parks are a universal service enjoyed by everyone in our communities, we hope that on this list there will be something that everyone in the family will find enjoyable!